catrinlam/Stitchin/TESTING.md

 ### Lighthouse Scores

-Lighthouse testing was carried out in Incognito mode to acheive the best result.
+Lighthouse testing was carried out in Incognito mode to achieve the best result.

 **Desktop**